Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Events.md

 doing sync-over-async and may cause ThreadPool starvation.
 See the note at the bottom for more details.

-You should use the `SyncAsyncEventArgs.RunSynchronously` property to check how the event is being raised and implement your handler accordingly.
+You should use the `SyncAsyncEventArgs.IsRunningSynchronously` property to check how the event is being raised and implement your handler accordingly.
 Here's an example handler that's safe to invoke from both sync and async code paths.